thycotic/dsv-docs/product/auth-general/authoidc/gcp.md

 ![](./images/spacer.png)

-6. Save and copy the client id and client secret from the dialog into the credentials create dialog in cloud manager.
+6. Save and copy the client id and client secret from the dialog into the credentials create dialog in Cloud Manager.
 Your **Provider URL** in cloud manager should be set to `https://accounts.google.com`

 ![](./images/spacer.png)